thejimmyg/lamp-lua/README.md

 docker stats $(docker-compose ps | awk 'NR>1 {print $1}')
 ```

+## Functionality

+You can visit [http://localhost:81/login](http://localhost:81/login) to login, then visit [http://localhost:81/private/asf](http://localhost:81/private/asf).
+It uses a cookie which I haven't set an expiry for yet.
+It seems to go when you close the browser.

+You'll also see pages at `/`, `/db` and `/example` as well as a default 404 page.

+Most of the pages are served by `www/lib/index.lua`.
+The `/example` page is served via `www/html/example/index.shtml` which uses server side includes.
+The paths to include actually resolve to `www/lib/index.lua` as well and used both for server-side includes and in the base template that the other pages use.

+The blocks in the template are named **areas** to match the terminology of CSS Grid.

 ## Test

 Run the headless browser tests (you might need `sudo` on Linux depending on your docker setup):